 A patent is legally enforceable.
 It gives you the exclusive right to commercially exploit your invention for the life of the patent.
+In exchange, you are required to disclose to the public how your invention works.
+You do this by filing a patent application that we will publish.

 Before you apply, consider: